jeremyhahn/cwebsocket/README.md

 ### Client

-The websocket client allows you to connect to any RFC 6455 compliant server.
+The websocket client allows you to exchange data with any RFC 6455 compliant server.

 	./websocket-client [host] [port]